-- Soft Tissue Injuries.
 Soft tissue injuries can be severe and very painful.
 These injuries result when a victim’s muscles, tendons, and/or ligaments are torn or strained in an accident.
 Torn ligaments, muscles, and tendons can cause victims to be in pain for weeks, months, years, or even the rest of their lives.

-- Whiplash.
-Whiplash is a common result of side-impact collisions since the severe jerking motion associated with a t-bone incident often causes the victim’s neck to slam side to side.
+A common result of side-impact collisions is whiplash since the severe jerking motion associated with a t-bone incident often causes the victim’s neck to slam side to side.

 When the spinal cord is stretched and strained, or when a disc makes contact with the spinal cord, the accident victim can suffer very serious, long-lasting injuries, like permanent disability.

 What Are Common Damages From Side-Impact Collisions?

-- Medical Expenses.
-For example, ambulance fees, hospital bills, doctor visits, physical or cognitive therapy for a brain injury, etc. The more severe an injury is, the more medical expenses an accident victim will likely incur.
+Medical expenses include ambulance fees, hospital bills, doctor visits, physical or cognitive therapy for a brain injury, etc. The more severe an injury is, the more medical expenses an accident victim will likely incur.

 After a car accident, injury victims often have to miss work in order to recover, attend doctor visits, etc. This lost income is recoverable in a personal injury case.
 Also, if an injury victim sustains a disability or loses their ability to perform the tasks necessary for their career, they may be able to recover lost income for their impairment or reduction in ability to earn money in the future.

-- Pain and Suffering.
-This is a type of damage related to the mental or physical distress caused by a car accident, like a T-bone accident.
+Pain and suffering is a type of damage related to the mental or physical distress caused by a car accident, like a T-bone accident.
 The amount one can recover for pain and suffering depends on the type of injury, the seriousness of their pain and suffering, and the prognosis for any future pain they may experience from their injury.

 Why do Side-Impact Injury and Fatality Rates Remain So High?

 Roughly one quarter of all passenger vehicle occupant accident fatalities in the United States occur from side-impact collisions.
 And while frontal impacts remain the front-runner in causing accident fatalities, those numbers are steadily declining.
 Meanwhile, side-impact fatalities remain more constant, or even increasing, as the number of vehicles on the roads increase.